ktakeuchi/SOC-Automation-Lab/README.md

    - If YES, the SOAR playbook disables the user account in Active Directory using an LDAP action
    - If NO, the playbook ends the response with no action

+## Documentation
+For full documentation of setup and troubleshooting, see [FullDocumentationADSOAR.pdf](FullDocumentationADSOAR.pdf)

 ## Screenshots
 ### Initial setup and configuration
 ![](images/ADDS.png)